3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 [Figure 3.2] New versus experience advisors; how they spend their week.
 (Data from: Kitces, 2019)

-For a new financial advisor, the task of building their client lists can seem quite ominous.
-This process can take time to build, and it is important to develop a plan and not give up.
-Both the plan and the advisor needs to be flexible and adaptable; the advisor needs to be willing to adjust their plan if necessary.
+For a new financial advisor, the task of building a client base can seem overwhelming.
+This process takes time to build, so develop a plan and remain consistent.
+Both the plan and the advisor need to be flexible and adaptable; the advisor needs to be willing to adjust their plan if necessary.
 Assuming the advisor has completed the licensing required to be advising clients, they can consider moving forward with their plan.

 New advisors and finance professionals will need to expand their reach; they need to look outside their usual working circles to gain access to different networks.
 In this text, we will discuss the importance of relationship building.
 This knowledge is a transferable skill that can be applied to working with clients and colleagues who can provide new advisors/professionals with referrals.
 While social media is a good tool, the personal contact of a relationship can go much further.